Seek and Solve Reasoning for Table Question Answering: Conclusion

 \section{Conclusion}

-This paper enhances TQA by leveraging LLM's reasoning abilities.
-We proposed a Seek-and-Solve pipeline to guide the LLM to reason in a human-like manner, integrating two stages into a coherent SS-CoT path.
-Additionally, we presented a single-stage TQA-solving prompt to guide the LLM’s reasoning process through demonstrations with SS-CoT paths.
-Experimental results show clear improvements in performance and reliability, emphasizing the importance of eliciting reasoning capabilities in LLMs for complex TQA tasks.
+This work enhances TQA performance by leveraging LLM's reasoning abilities.
+We reveal the value of the reasoning process during task simplification and propose a Seek-and-Solve pipeline that integrates two stages at the reasoning level.
+Additionally, we present a single-step TQA-solving prompt to guide the LLM’s reasoning process through SS-CoT demonstrations.
+Results demonstrate clear improvements in performance and reliability, underscoring the importance of eliciting reasoning capabilities in LLMs for complex TQA tasks.
+Broadly, our findings may be inspiring to tasks where reasoning in the prior stage is more valuable than its output.